ShaoKAi100812/3x3_puzzle/README.md

 # 9x9_puzzle
-determine two puzzles are match or not
+determine two puzzles are matched or not